The structure of a local embedding and applications to Chern classes of weighted blow-ups: The universal lift of a local embedding

-\begin{remark} Although the stacks $Y_I$ are not fibered products of stacks $Y_i$ with $i\in I$, they can be constructed intrinsically from a succession of fibered products, after removing the diagonal components.
-In particular, their definition above implies the existence of a closed embedding
+Although the stacks $Y_I$ are not fibered products of stacks $Y_i$ with $i\in I$, the above arguments show that they can be constructed intrinsically from a succession of fibered products, after removing the diagonal components.
+In particular, there exists a closed embedding